 The Washington Post offers readable articles on: health, fitness, nutrition, with the emphasis on prevention.
 Note: The Washington Post has a paywall that lets you read a limited number of free articles.
 You can read unlimited articles via ProQuest News and Newspapers.

-Consumer Reports -- Healthy Living
+Consumer Reports -- Health